prideout/parg/README.md

 ### Soon

 - scons should copy glsl files to build/
-- buffer.c should do the slurp
+- inclusion of par*, sds, vmath should use angle brackets
 - shader.c should do the parse (sds has split and trim)
 - simple should draw a triangle